antw0n/universal-database-optimizer-evaluation/README.md

 │   │   │       │   └── s3
 │   │   │       └── psql
 ```
----

 *Indexing mode*

 - ```index```: contains experiments executed with indexing
 - ```no-index```: contains experiments executed without indexing
 - ```optim```:  contains experiments executed with indexing optimized by UDO

 *Timeout*

 - ```timeout```: interrupts operation executed in ```mongo shell```
 - ```forced timeout```: interrupts ```mongo shell```

 *Execution mode*

 - ```explain```: The file `results.csv` in `<explain/results>` contains the average running time or timeout note for each query.
-The results of SQL ```expaline``` can be found in the `<query>.explain` files.
+The results of SQL ```explain``` can be found in the `<query>.explain` files.
 - ```basic```: The file `results.csv` in `<basic/results>` contains the value `-nan` for successful execution or timeout note if execution takes too long.
 The query results are stored in the `<query>.out` files.

 *Experiment*

-Output of the experiments according to the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support"
+The output of the experiments according to the paper: "Experimental Comparison of Relational and NoSQL Systems: the Case of Decision Support".
 Only two experiment types are considered:
 - point_queries_experiment
 - tpch_experiment